 AREA Vice President for Public Affairs Sean Strickler attended the hearings. along with public officials including Congressman Bradley Byrne, Attorney General Luther Strange, Public Service Commissioner Jeremy Oden and Blaine Galliher, legislative director for Gov. Robert Bentley.
-A delegation from Central Alabama Electric Cooperative attended the hearings on Wednesday.
+A delegation from Central Alabama Electric Cooperative attended the hearings.

 “The big concern is affordability and especially reliability,” Strickler said.
 “The people we serve and that our members serve represent the least among us.
 They represent the people who are out there working 40-plus hours a week, just trying to get by… Sometimes the people in the state are the best people to take care of their own environment.